MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 What is Production Monitoring?

-Production monitoring is the collection of data from the manufacturing process, typically in real-time, in order to better understand and continually improve that process.
+Production monitoring is the collection of data from the manufacturing process typically in real-time, to better understand and continually improve production efficiency and quality.

 There are two fundamental aspects to production monitoring:

-1. The first is utilizing data collection to create an accurate data foundation.
+1. The first is using data collection to create an accurate data foundation.

 2. The second is transforming that data into actionable information.
 It is essential to do both well in order to effectively improve your manufacturing process.

-Decisions are the pivot between information and action and are arguably the most important aspect of production tracking.
+Decisions are the pivot between information and action, and they are arguably the most important aspect of production tracking.
 They are the point in time when information is reviewed, and a course of action is decided.

 It is essential to build an accurate information foundation AND take action based on that information in order to effectively drive improvement in your manufacturing operations.

-Machine Monitoring and Production Monitoring are closely related topics, so let’s explore how they relate to each other.
+Production Monitoring and machine monitoring are closely related topics, so let’s explore how they relate to each other.
 We’ll start with brief definitions for each.

 Machine Monitoring and Production Monitoring both rely on: